bonitasoft/bonita-doc/md/create-a-report.md

 The final step when setting up reporting is to create a report template using a Business Intelligence (BI) tool.

-You are free to choose any BI tool to do so, but if you want to display reports inside the Bonita BPM Portal you should design your reports using one of the following tools:
+You are free to choose any BI tool to do so, but if you want to display reports inside the Bonita Portal you should design your reports using one of the following tools:

 * [JasperReports iReport Designer](http://community.jaspersoft.com/project/ireport-designer) - Older stable tool in maintenance mode
 * [Jaspersoft Studio](http://community.jaspersoft.com/project/jaspersoft-studio) - Newer tool

-## Bonita BPM integration guidelines and tips for Jasper reports
+## Bonita integration guidelines and tips for Jasper reports

-This documentation does not detail the use of Jaspersoft Studio but provides some guidelines for report integration in Bonita BPM Portal.
+This documentation does not detail the use of Jaspersoft Studio but provides some guidelines for report integration in Bonita Portal.
-There are minor differences depending on which Japsersoft tool you are using, but these concern the user interface of the Japsersoft tools, not the Bonita BPM behavior.
+There are minor differences depending on which Japsersoft tool you are using, but these concern the user interface of the Japsersoft tools, not the Bonita behavior.
 For details about the use of the Jaspersoft products, please refer to their documentation:

 * [JasperReports iReport Designer documentation](http://community.jaspersoft.com/project/ireport-designer/resources)